uwplse/iag-synthesis/README.md

 possible high-performance layout of extremely large data visualizations (cf., "big data").

+This particular branch implements an early version of the trace-based synthesis algorithm that symbolically (and abstractly) interprets the schedule sketch (with holes encoded as symbolic choices), assigning each attribute a unique step number corresponding to its position in a fine-grained trace of the schedule on the tree.
+Each attribute's step number is then asserted to be greater than each of its definition's dependencies' step numbers.

+Note that a single definition may correspond to several step numbers.
+The symbolic abstract interpretation of the schedule language ensures that constraints on individual step numbers correctly influence the possible choices for each hole in the schedule.
+Practically, these holes need to be used sparingly and in places that do not affect control-flow; specifically, holes are only feasible to solve if they replace perhaps a handful of visit slots in the entire schedule, leaving traversal types and compositions concrete.

 ## Synthesis Engine

 These directories contains code in [Typed] Racket and